Tom Shaner

 Tom Shaner is an American songwriter, musician, producer performer, video director and writer based in New York City.
 Much of his music revolves around three styles, "his trilogy," as he describes, which are ghost songs, waltzes, and rock and roll.
 Woven together, these three elements define his sound.

 His songs have been featured in Movies, TV shows, (such as ABC TV's "The Rookie" which movingly featured his ballad "Tide of Love.")
 He even composed the music for Tom's of Maine Toothpaste.

 Tom has been described many different ways.
-Some have said he is somewhere between Leonard Cohen and Radiohead, among other comparisons.
-His music roots could be considered deep.
-Informed by American acoustic and electric Blues, Sun Records, the British Invasion, to Punk, New Wave, to Hip Hop, and Indie Rock, Shaner is known for his rich and mercurial songwriting.
+Informed by American acoustic and electric Blues, Sun Records, the British Invasion, to Punk, New Wave, to Hip Hop, and Indie Rock, Shaner is known for his songwriting.

 Before becoming a solo artist, Tom was lead singer and songwriter for NYC based band Industrial Tepee, and was a buddy and protégé of Jeff Buckley.

 Shaner first garnered success as a solo artist with the release of his E.P. titled “Get Real or Get Gone.”
 (2011) The E.P. was reviewed favorably by a number of online magazines including NeuFutur and Music Emissions.

 According to Mark Morton of Music Emissions, "Tom Shaner is a folk singer-songwriter, whose sound borders on the surreal, placing him somewhere between the realms of Nick Cave and Tom Waits.
 Yet, he performs with a true unpretentious earnestness akin to classic Simon & Garfunkel."

 Similar accolades were given by James McQuiston of NeuFutur Magazine: "There are few singer-songwriters that are able to create something that successfully marries the rich tradition brought the genre by luminaries like Dylan and Cohen in the sixties with a vitality and vibrancy that is germane to current audiences.
 However, I believe that Tom Shaner does just that."